bryanwweber/orbital-mechanics-notes/the-n-body-problem/jacobi-constant.md

 Imagine a spacecraft in orbit around the moon.
 The spacecraft has $J =$ -1.797, corresponding to the upper left axis in {numref}`fig:jacobi-forbidden-regions`.
 With this value of $J$, the spacecraft cannot leave orbit around the moon, because it does not have enough energy to enter any of the gray areas.

 Now, imagine the same spacecraft has $J =$ -1.592.
 If the spacecraft is at the same position as before, its speed will have increased.
-This gives the spacecraft access to more of the space between the earth and the moon.
-Now, if the spacecraft has the right initial position and speed for it, there is a possible trajectory that connects the moon and the earth.
+This gives the spacecraft access to more of the space between the Earth and the moon.
+Now, if the spacecraft has the right initial position and speed for it, there is a possible trajectory that connects the moon and the Earth.

-As $J$ increases, more and more of the space between the earth and the moon becomes accessible to the spacecraft.
+As $J$ increases, more and more of the space between the Earth and the moon becomes accessible to the spacecraft.
 Although the Jacobi constant cannot tell us what initial conditions are required for a given trajectory, it can tell us whether or not a given set of initial conditions will be able to get us where we want to go.